sftcd/happykey/README.md

             $ git clone https://github.com/sftcd/happykey
             $ cd happykey

-The build needs OpenSSL.
-(Not sure if I'm using anything that needs building from the OpenSSL tip, but I'll check that.)
-If you want to check test vectors, (see below) you'll also need json-c,  so my setup looks like:
+This build needs to be built against a "master" OpenSSL.
+If you want to check test vectors,
+(see below) you'll also need json-c,  so my setup looks like:

 - ``$HOME/code/happykey`` with this repo